 Last updated: March 2026

 Frontier's paid carry-on limit is 24 × 16 × 10 inches — a larger box than most US carriers.
-A 30L backpack sits comfortably inside those dimensions.
+A 30L backpack fits within those dimensions when packed carefully.
 The free personal item limit is 18 × 14 × 8 inches, which some compact 30L bags can also clear.
 Frontier enforces both limits at the gate, so packed dimensions matter.
 Carry-on allowances vary by ticket type — stricter size limits are commonly enforced.

 See full guide: carry-on size in liters